 Bridgnorth Tae Kwon-Do is wholly committed to ensuring that all children and adults who engage with us can train in a safe and secure environment.
 To fulfil this commitment, a number of safeguarding arrangements are in place.

 Bridgnorth Tae Kwon-Do were first awarded a Mark from the Safeguarding Code for a quality mark in safeguarding in February 2020.
-The Safeguarding Code in Martial Arts has been developed in conjunction with Sport England to recto sue and award clubs who have shown an understanding and commitment to protecting the welfare of their community and younger people.
+The Safeguarding Code in Martial Arts has been developed in conjunction with Sport England to award clubs who have shown an understanding and commitment to protecting the welfare of their community and younger people.

 All of our Instructors have public liability insurance, first aid training and have passed an enhanced level DBS check.
 New instructors will only be recruited subject to passing all of these checks.
 Opportunities for safeguarding training have been offered to all Instructors.
 Safeguarding policies are reviewed annually (at least) and retraining is conducted every three years in accordance with the NSPCC Safeguarding Children in Sport recommendations.